 Once these procedures are completed, your dentist will place the gums back against the teeth and anchor them in place using stitches.
 Your dentist may also cover the surgical site with an intraoral bandage known as a periodontal pack or dressing.

-Recovering from Gum Flap Surgery
+Recovering from Gum Flap Surgery in Ottawa

 After gum flap surgery, it is normal to feel some discomfort or pain and experience some minor bleeding during the first 48 hours after the procedure.
 Generally, these symptoms subside after a couple of days, and can be managed with over-the-counter pain killers.